The Ultimate Guide to Gaming Bandwidth

 On average, the best gaming sessions require about 3Mbps of bandwidth speed, but this also depends on the number of players in each session.
 Make sure you’re prepared for whatever firefight comes your way without having lags get you down.

-Especially while everyone is hanging out closer to home, you want to make sure your bandwidth is compatible with not only your Zoom meetings but for your gaming consoles too.
+Maintaining quick speeds is important for not only searching the Internet, and streaming shows, but for effective gaming too.
 You can’t let your Animal Crossing island go dormant while you wait for your internet to catch up.
+Fast speeds will ensure you're not at risk of lag and latency issues.

 Increasing your bandwidth